JO ANNE STRATTON

 Postdoctoral Researcher

 Maxime obtained his Master’s degree in 2018 and his PhD in 2022 in Lyon, France.
-During his previous studies, Maxime investigated the effects of autoantibodies from neuromyelitis optica patients on in vitro, ex vivo and in vivo models of ependymal cells.
+During his previous studies, Maxime investigated the effects of autoantibodies from neuromyelitis optica in vitro, ex vivo and in vivo models of ependymal cells.
 He also developed skills for immunolabeling, for ependymal flow assays, and for bulk RNA sequencing.
 Passionate about ependymal cells and neuroinflammation, Maxime joined Dr. Stratton’s lab in 2023 for his postdoc.
 Now, he is combining his skills with Dr. Stratton’s expertise in in vitro and in vivo models of ependyma to develop robust functional assays and single cell RNA sequencing pipelines.
 This will let him study how ependymal cells are impacted by immune cells and autoantibodies in Multiple Sclerosis.
 In his free time, Maxime loves sharing good food and drinks with his friends, and enjoys hiking, skiing, and skateboarding.

 ADAM GROH